benedond/safety-critical-scheduling/README.md

---min-length &lt;length&gt;                               minimal length of a task [50] --max-length &lt;length&gt;                               maximal length of a task [150] --task-count &lt;count&gt;                                number of tasks to generate [15]
+--min-length &lt;length&gt;                               minimal length of a task [50] --max-length &lt;length&gt;                               maximal length of a task [150] --task-count &lt;count&gt;                                number of tasks to generate [15] --keep-environment-mf                               majorFrameLength will not be overwritten by the generator
 </pre>